-Blossoms are expected by late March in 2019.
+Blossoms are expected by mid-March in Tokyo for 2020.

-Discover the best spots to see cherry blossoms in spring, from less crowded to the most iconic locations in Tokyo.
+Cherry blossom season in Japan is expected to arrive earlier than before for 2020.
+Here are the best spots to see cherry blossoms in Tokyo, from less crowded to the most iconic!

 Mount Takao is a popular hiking spot just an hour from Shinjuku and offers the chance to combine hanami with sweeping views of the rest of Kanto – maybe even a glimpse Mount Fuji!
 The best sakura spot is the Takaosan Senbonzakura area (Mount Takao Thousand Cherry Trees), and it’s definitely worth the extra 30-minute walk from the summit.
 Several varieties of sakura grow here, which tend to bloom a week or so later than the rest of Tokyo, making Takao the perfect place to go if you miss the main sakura season.